 Moving is always a pain – no matter how you slice it.
+No wonder why some people look into using the assistance of a company that provides a moving service, for example, as this will at least take away some of the stress of moving.
+There is so much that you need to think about, such as how much will your house sell for?
+I am getting enough for it.
+To make things easier for you, you could just Ask Susan.
+However, it doesn’t just stop there.
+You’ll have to think about moving all your belongings.
 It’s going to be a stressful time but if you plan ahead — some of those worries will be tamed.
 Moving with a pet can be particularly daunting — but lucky for us owner of Pets in the City, Aaron Hill shares his checklist:

 Help your Pet Adjust to a New Home

 Site survey.
 If it’s a local move, take your pup over to the new place a few times before you officially move in.
 Let them sniff their new digs and get the lay of the land before changing addresses.

 Make a plan, hire a pet sitter.
 During a move, doors and gates will be left open and it can be very easy for Fido to slip out unnoticed.
 So make a plan and if possible hire a professional service take your furry kids for the day.

 When you arrive

 Pet-proof the home.
 Before your pet first enters your new home, take some time to look around from a dog’s perspective.
 Get down on your hands and knees and crawl around at your dog’s height.

 Look for electrical wires, nails or other sharp objects sticking out of floors or walls, etc.